 History 2001: From the Iron Curtain to the Velvet Revolution: Eastern Europe, 1939-present

 History 3001: How Societies Remember: History and Memory in Twentieth Century Europe

 History 3001: From Marx to McDonald’s: The Changing Face of Eastern Europe and Russia (Dowd program)

 History 4001: Historiographical Topics in European History: Modern Dictatorships

 History 4600: Capstone Seminar: Totalitarianism and Everyday Life

 History 4600: Capstone Seminar: The Global Cold War

 Ph.D.
 Indiana University, 2007

-I recently completed a book manuscript, Ambiguous Transitions: Gender, the State, and Everyday Life in Romania from Socialism to Post-socialism, which explores the interplay between state constructions of gender and citizenship and the everyday lives of women and men in socialist and post-socialist Romania.
+I recently completed a book manuscript, Ambiguous Transitions: Gender, the State, and Everyday Life in Romania from Socialism to Postsocialism (forthcoming, Berghahn Books), which explores the interplay between state constructions of gender and citizenship and the everyday lives of women and men in socialist and post-socialist Romania.
 My current project,“Cold War Collaborations,” explores Romania’s relationship with a number of countries in the Global South.